What Makes a Plant Native?

 Benefits Beyond Beauty

-There are hundreds of beautiful native plants that can fit any landscape design.
-As they are accustomed to our local climate they are often more hardy, easier to establish, and may require less water.
-The deep root systems of these plants can also help protect our soil and prevent erosion or mitigate flooding.
-Not to mention their ability to improve air quality as they sequester (remove) excess carbon from the air.
+There are other benefits to consider beyond food/shelter for wildlife.
+Did you know that the deep root systems of some species can also help protect our soil and prevent erosion or mitigate flooding.
+Not to mention they have the ability to improve air quality as they sequester (remove) excess carbon from the air.
 Another added bonus?
-They do not require the steady stream of fertilizers that lawns often demand.
+Native plants do not require the steady stream of fertilizers that lawns often demand.
 Adding more native plants in place of lawn can also minimize the need for lawn mowers and other gas powered equipment.

 The Best Part?
 Biodiversity!

 Native plants promote amazing biodiversity.
 What does that mean?
 Think of it as “variety of life”.
 Beneficial insects and pollinators are drawn to native plants.
-Birds, amphibians, and reptiles are then attracted because of the insects.
-Consequently, mammals visit more frequently due to the presence of food and shelter that is perfectly adapted to meet their needs.
+Birds, amphibians, and reptiles are given life-sustaining energy by consuming those insects or the seeds/berries those plants produce.
+In a habitat rich with native plant species, mammals are able to find food and shelter that is perfectly adapted to meet their needs.
 The more varieties of native flowers, shrubs, trees, and grasses you have, the more life you’ll find in your own yard.
+For far too long we have pushed nature to the outskirts of our neighborhoods.
+We’re learning that those actions have had serious consequences.
+And those consequences have a direct impact on the human race, not just the wildlife that inhabit our precious planet.
+Together, we can make the world a better place…one native plant at a time!